-Blended learning, still known as Blended Learning, is a format that is on the rise.
+Blended learning is a format that is on the rise.
 But why?
 Perhaps simply because this format seeks to combine the best of the distant on the one hand and the best of the face-to-face on the other.

 However, it is not always easy to properly evaluate the quality of a Blended Learning.
 Therefore, I suggest that you look together at the three key points that will enable you to assess its validity, solidity and relevance.

 First key point: the coherence of the blended learning system

 It is of capital importance that face-to-face and distance learning are perfectly articulated to ensure a harmonious pedagogical continuity of the entire training system.
 The participants must have the impression of being involved in one and the same system and not of following two distinct training courses: one at a distance, the other in person.

 A good technique to achieve this is to consider the classroom part as the heart of the system.
 And therefore, to entrust the online part with the role of complementing or enriching it.